 Pursuant to the Certificate of Designations, Preferences and Rights of the Series B Preferred Stock, the holders of such stock have the right to elect separately as a class up to three of our directors.
-However, as discussed above, the holders of the Series B Preferred Stock currently have the right by agreement to elect only one of our directors and have further agreed to eliminate their right to elect any directors in connection with the acquisition of Tommy Hilfiger Corporation by such holders or certain of their affiliates.
+However, as discussed above, the holders of the Series B Preferred Stock have agreed to eliminate their right to elect any directors in connection with the acquisition of Tommy Hilfiger Corporation by such holders or certain of their affiliates.
 Until such time, such holders have the right to elect only one Series B Director.
-Additionally, the holders have proposed to convert all of the remaining outstanding shares of Series B Preferred Stock are converted, then the holders would no longer have the right to elect any directors as a separate class.
 The following individual is currently serving as the Series B Director: